ucr-ula/ucr-ula/README.md

 - create a supportive environment for underrepresented groups in CS

 To do this, students will be hired and trained as undergraduate learning assistants (ULAs) to act as peer tutors for selected CSE classes.
-ULAs will provide open ``help desk'' hours at a specific location (TBD) in Winston Chung Hall, and support students with course content, homeworks, and labs.
+ULAs will provide open "help desk" hours at a specific location (TBD) in Winston Chung Hall, and support students with course content, homeworks, and labs.

 The UCR CS ULA program is managed by Prof. Jiasi Chen, with help from Profs.
 Paea LePendu, Mariam Salloum, Tamar Shinar, and Yihan Sun.